madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 ##Wireless

 u41-70 makes use of [Intel Wireless 3160](https://wireless.wiki.kernel.org/en/users/Drivers/iwlwifi).
 It can handle both 2.4 Ghz, 5.8 Ghz, and bluetooth.
 The card reach is a bit weak on large distances.
 It has full speed in rooms near the router, but the quality (`watch -n1 iwconfig`) falls down three rooms away.
-This means at some locations at home the wlan is not very usable.
+This means at some locations at home WLAN is not stable.

 I tried [disabling](https://wiki.archlinux.org/index.php/Wireless_network_configuration) some of the [properties](http://askubuntu.com/questions/640178/no-connection-sporatic-connection-with-intel-3160-wireless-lenovo-y50-ubuntu), by appending to `/etc/modprobe.d/iwlwifi.conf`: